 When traffic lights were first being installed around the country, it was most common for the signal heads to be mounted on top of pedestals about 8 feet tall on the corner, or on an “island” in the middle of the intersection.
-The signals also could simply be mounted to the side of utility and streetlamp posts, sometimes with only one light facing each approach.
-These low-mounted signals are still used today, but they are usually auxiliary to signals hanging overhead.
+In lieu of installing a new pedestal, many signals were bracket-mounted to the side of existing utility and streetlamp posts.
+During this era, it was not uncommon to have only one light facing each approach.
+Pedestals and bracket-mounted signals are still used today, but they are usually auxiliary to signals hanging overhead.
 This page shows some New Jersey installations from the pedestal era.

 Vintage Pedestal Photos